osmond/kaymaria/README.md

 3. Tap a plant card to view its quick stats, timeline, notes, or photo gallery.
 4. Swipe a task to complete it, edit the details, or delete it.
 5. Use the room and task-type filters to focus on what's relevant.
+6. Allow browser notifications to get alerts for overdue tasks.

 ## 🧪 Testing